arkrow/PyMusicLooper/README.md

   -j, --json            export the loop points (in samples) to a JSON file in
                         the song's directory.
   -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER
-                        Specify minimum loop duration as a multiplier of song duration (default: 0.35).
+                        specify minimum loop duration as a multiplier of song duration (default: 0.35); use with --skip-cache.
-  --disable-cache       skip loading/using cached loop points.
+  --skip-cache          skip loading cached loop points.
-  --purge-cache         Purges all cached loop points and exits.
+  --purge-cache         purges all cached loop points and exits.
 ```

 PyMusicLooper will find the best loop point it can detect, and will then, depending on your arguments: